-Erasmus+ supports teaching assignments at schools abroad for professionals involved in pre-primary, primary and secondary school education.
+Erasmus+ supports training activities abroad for professionals involved in pre-primary, primary and secondary school education.

-These opportunities are available between schools based in Erasmus+ Programme countries.
+These opportunities are available between organisations based in Erasmus+ Programme countries.

-A teaching assignment must last a minimum of 2 days and cannot last more than 2 months.
+A training activity must last a minimum of 2 days and cannot last more than 2 months.
 This excludes travelling time.

-EU grants are paid to the coordinating organisation (your school or a consortium coordinator) and are designed to cover your costs for travel and subsistence during your time abroad, as well as offer organisational support to participating organisations.
+EU grants are paid to the coordinating organisation (your school or a consortium coordinator) and are designed to cover your costs for travel and subsistence during your time abroad and courses fees if necessary, as well as offering organisational support to the participating organisations.

 You cannot apply directly for a grant as an individual.
-Applications must be made by schools (or consortium coordinators on behalf of schools) who in turn select candidates for teaching assignments abroad from their staff.
+Applications must be made by schools (or consortium coordinators on behalf of schools) who in turn select candidates for training activities abroad from their staff.

 The selection of staff to teach abroad should be fair, transparent and well documented.